Iqbal Bano: Career

 Chhor Hamen Kis Des Sudharay Sayyan Hamaray and Dono Dillon Peh Hua Ulfat Ka Asar (Inteqaam, 1955), Taaron Ka Bhi Tu Maalik (Sarfarosh, 1956), Pareshan Raat Sari Hai (Ishq-e-Laila, 1957), and Ambva ki Darrion pe Jhoolana Jhoolae Ja (Nagin, 1959).
 Iqbal Bano was later invited by Radio Pakistan for classical performances on the radio.
 Her debut public concert took place in 1957, at the Lahore Arts Council.

 Throughout her musical career she also appeared on Pakistan Television programs in addition to conducting concerts.
 By 1970s, Iqbal Bano had achieved fame as a popular artist and her stature had grown in the Pakistani cultural community as an accomplished ghazal singer for which she was critically acclaimed by her artist peers.
 An example of this was seen in a memorable concert in a television program called 'Nikhar' in the early 1970s; in the recordings of this program numerous literary and musical artists of Pakistan such as Hafeez Jalandhari, Ahmed Faraz, Amjad Islam Amjad, Kishwar Naheed, Ashfaq Ahmed and Nayyara Noor could be seen in the audience.

 Her husband died in 1980, after which she moved to Lahore from Multan.
-It was observed by many music critics that her temperament was particularly suited to vocal genres like thumri, dadra, and ghazal.
+Many music critics observed that her temperament was particularly suited to vocal genres like thumri, dadra, and ghazal.
 According to BBC News website, "Few singers of classical music matched the brilliance of her voice and her command over musical notes".